zhanglabNKU/VGAELDA/README.md

 # VGAELDA: integrating variational inference and graph autoencoders for predicting lncRNA-disease associations

-Code for our paper "VGAELDA: integrating variational inference and graph autoencoders for predicting lncRNA-disease associations"
+Code for our paper "VGAELDA: integrating variational inference and graph autoencoders for predicting lncRNA-disease associations".

 ## Requirements